 Some early cobbler recipes called for the peaches to be baked whole (pits and all) in a double crust, but in the late 1800s, cobblers were moving to the no bottom crust method, either in baking or serving.
 An 1889 edition of the Good Housekeeping magazine outlined the inverted crust method for a peach cobbler, but on the same page, a recipe for a berry cobbler called for using a deep dish with no under crust.

 A pie can be a bit fussy.
 You want a tender and flaky crust, and you don't want the fruit filling to be too liquid; it's a fine line to walk and it takes some practice.

 A fruit cobbler, on the other hand, is infinitely more simple.
 Basically, it's a deep-dish fruit casserole.
 Just drop some biscuit dough on top of frozen or fresh fruit and let it bake until the fruit filling is syrupy and the biscuit topping is golden brown.

 To be fair, the biscuit topping is the subject of some debate.
 Some bakers go with a dry and crumbly shortcake type of biscuit, while others prefer a thicker dumpling-style topping.
 Some cobbler recipes use a cake batter-type topping.
 The one thing all cobblers agree on is that if you're topping is made up of primarily brown sugar, butter and oats, you've got yourself a crisp or crumble instead.

-While many cobbler recipes call for fresh ripe fruit, you can use frozen fruit as well.
+While many American cobbler recipes call for fresh ripe fruit, you can use frozen fruit as well.
 You might need to add some kind of thickener like cornstarch or arrowroot to make sure the fruit is on the syrupy side, but it's a great way to get a bite of summer in the middle of a cold, wet winter.

-No matter where you fall on the cobbler vs pie spectrum, one thing everyone can agree on is that a dollop of ice cream goes great with them all!
+No matter where you fall on the cobbler vs pie spectrum, one thing everyone can agree on is that a dollop of vanilla ice cream goes great with them all!